Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Detailed results

-The success rate indicates the number of episodes that reached the target within the maximum allowed steps, while the failure rate indicates episodes terminated due to collisions.
-Notably, the failure rate is zero for all policies under all traffic conditions considered.
+We include feasible policies that has a collision rate of $0\%$ in the Pareto front.
+Therefore success rate indicates the number of episodes that reached the target within the maximum allowed steps.
 The max step rate corresponds to episodes that terminated after reaching the maximum number of steps without completing the target.
-The target distance is approximately 3000 m, with minor variations depending on the truck’s start and end positions.
+The target distance is approximately 3000 m, with minor variations depending on the truck’s start and end positions in simulation.

 The results are easily interpretable.
 For policies that tries to minimize energy cost have low average speed and therefore higher time to reach target and consequently higher driver cost.
 For policies that tries to minimize driver cost have higher average speed and consequently higher energy cost.
-In the zero-traffic case, for successful policies, the best TCOP achieved is around 3.75 euros for 3 km, which is comparable to the analytical cost of 3.68 euros.
+In the zero-traffic case, for successful policies, the best TCOP achieved is around 3.74 euros for 3 km, which is comparable to the analytical cost of 3.68 euros.
 The best TCOP per meter is 0.0012 euros/m in zero traffic case which is same as the corresponding analytical value.
 In medium and high traffic, policies span a wider range of average speeds, which directly affects energy cost and driver cost.
 The best total cost achieved is 0.0013 euros/m in both medium and high traffic, indicating that even under denser traffic conditions, the policies maintain operational efficiency comparable to that of the analytical values (0.0012 euros/m).